 Likewise, here’s a shorter video on how it can work on a banana.

-A great alternative to the silicon suture practice pads mentioned before.
+They’re a great (and cheaper) alternative to the silicon suture practice pads mentioned before.

 There’s also the issue of the smell once you’re done practicing.

-Anyway, to understand more on what I’m talking about here’s a video showing how this can work.
+Anyway, to understand what I’m talking about here’s a video showing how this can work…

-See how the suturing technique explained by the professor here is basically the same as those in the instructional videos before.
-The basic process is the same; give or take a couple of personal flourishes.
+See how the suturing technique explained is basically the same as those in the instructional videos before?